-Several broker-dealers have announced that they have entered into settlement agreements with various regulators, including the New York Attorney General, other state regulatory agencies and/or the Securities and Exchange Commission in respect of past sales of certain auction rate securities ("Settlement Agreements").
-The Authority understands that, pursuant to the Settlement Agreements, some of these broker-dealers have made an offer (each, a "Settlement Offer") to purchase auction rate securities from certain holders of auction rate securities at 100% of the principal balance plus accrued and unpaid interest.
-Some Settlement Offers are not available to large institutional investors and other categories of investors and some of the Settlement Offers may have already terminated.
+Several broker-dealers have entered into settlement agreements with various regulators, including the New York Attorney General, other state regulatory agencies and/or the Securities and Exchange Commission in respect of past sales of certain auction rate securities ("Settlement Agreements").
+The Authority understands that, pursuant to the Settlement Agreements, some of these broker-dealers made offers (each, a "Settlement Offer") to purchase auction rate securities from certain holders of auction rate securities at 100% of the principal balance plus accrued and unpaid interest.
+Some Settlement Offers are not available to large institutional investors and other categories of investors and some, or all, of the Settlement Offers may have already terminated.

-The Series 2001A-2 Bonds or the Series 2001A-3 Bonds may be covered by one or more Settlement Agreements and may be subject to one or more Settlement Offers.
-If a bondowner is an eligible holder as defined in a Settlement Agreement, such bondowner may have the right to sell his or her Series 2001A-2 Bonds or Series 2001A-3 Bonds under a related Settlement Offer for a price equal to 100% of the principal balance of such Series 2001A-2 Bonds or Series 2001A-3 Bonds plus accrued and unpaid interest.
-A sale of such Series 2001A-2 Bonds or Series 2001A-3 Bonds at 100% of the principal balance plus accrued and unpaid interest pursuant to a Settlement Offer will be more favorable than any Purchase Price a Bondowner may received pursuant to this Invitation.
+The Series 2001A-2 Bonds, the Series 2004A-1 Bonds or the Series 2004A-2 Bonds may be covered by one or more Settlement Agreements and may be subject to one or more Settlement Offers.
+If a bondowner is an eligible holder as defined in a Settlement Agreement, such bondowner may have the right to sell his or her Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds under a related Settlement Offer for a price equal to 100% of the principal balance of such Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds plus accrued and unpaid interest.
+A sale of such Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds at 100% of the principal balance plus accrued and unpaid interest pursuant to a Settlement Offer will be more favorable than any Purchase Price a bondowner may receive pursuant to this Invitation.
 Each bondowner should contact his or her broker or dealer to determine whether he or she is eligible for a pending or proposed future Settlement Offer.
-Any bondowner whose Series 2001A-2 Bonds or Series 2001A-3 Bonds are tendered and accepted for purchase pursuant to this Invitation will not be able to participate in a Settlement Offer with respect to such Series 2001A-2 Bonds or Series 2001A-3 Bonds.
+Any bondowner whose Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds are tendered and accepted for purchase pursuant to this Invitation will not be able to participate in a Settlement Offer with respect to such Series 2001A-2 Bonds, Series 2004A-1 Bonds or Series 2004A-2 Bonds.